anaecouto/supermarket-rpa/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest)-based project that automatizes the search process of Carrefour products and checks their availability, providing info such as price, product image and the date where data was processed.
-After running products-provider, Kafka will start consuming the messages posted and the result is saved and constantly updated into src/carrefour/carrefourItems.json.
+After running products-provider, supermarket-rpa will start consuming the messages posted and the result is saved and constantly updated into src/carrefour/carrefourItems.json.
 It's a very simple project with lots of room for improvement, but considering it's my first rpa I'm very proud of it!
 Enjoy!

 ** In order to run, a valid zip code must be provided in the request body.
 For both endpoints below, use the following template: